PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/Ashok_UrbanHomes.md

 - List of features you want to implement.

       - user can list and unlist
       -  messaging system that enables seamless communication between buyers and sellers.
       - user authentication for listing and buying
+      - Secure Payment Integration
+      - Comprehensive Property Information with images